connorbright/Quarterly-Assessment/README.md

 The next question will be displayed automatically after submitting an answer.
 4. End of Quiz:
 Once all the questions have been answered, a message will appear indicating that the quiz is complete.

-Example Screenshot

-(Note: This screenshot is just an example.
-You can include an actual screenshot of your application if you like.)

-Code Structure
-The main Python code is in the main.py file.
-Here's a brief overview of its components:

-MCQApp class
-__init__(): Initializes the GUI components, including labels, buttons, and radio buttons. load_questions(): Connects to the SQLite database, fetches all questions from the selected course, and stores them in a list. show_question(): Displays the current question and answer options. submit_answer(): Checks if the selected answer is correct and loads the next question. reset_quiz(): Resets the quiz state when all questions are answered.
-Troubleshooting
-Radio buttons preselected: If you notice that the radio buttons are preselected when the window opens, make sure the StringVar is initialized to an empty string ("") in the option_var variable in the code:

-python
-Copy code
-self.option_var = tk.StringVar(value="")  # Set the default value to empty string to prevent preselection Database not found: Ensure that your database (mcq_questions.db) is in the same directory as main.py or provide the correct path to the database in the sqlite3.connect() function.